-- Expanded the D1 McBride property located in northern British Columbia by approximately 580 hectares through staking.
-The Company holds 100% of the property. - Entered into two separate joint venture agreements with Tudor Gold Corp ("Tudor").
+- Entered into two separate joint venture agreements with Tudor Gold Corp ("Tudor").
 Under the first agreement, the Company sold an undivided 60% interest in its Electrum Property located in Northwest British Columbia for \$500,000 cash, 1,000,000 shares of Tudor and an agreement to invest \$250,000 in a private placement at \$0.08 per share.
 Under the second agreement, the Company sold an undivided 31% interest in its Treaty Creek property to Tudor for consideration of 500,000 shares of Tudor.
 The Company's remaining 20% interest will be fully carried during the exploration period until a production notice is provided.
 Tudor agreed to complete a minimum of \$1,000,000 in exploration expenditures on the Treaty Creek property during 2016.

 As part of the property agreements, a settlement with Teuton and its officers, directors and contractors has been reached with respect to the conspiracy, defamation, economic interference and economic harm claim that was filed in 2012 against Teuton Resources and others.
 The terms of the settlement are confidential. - The Company's Joint Venture partner (Tudor Gold Corp) reported that they completed a 1500m drill program and a blast trenching program on the Company's 40% owned Electrum property.
-Initial results were released on September 13, 2016.
-Further results are pending. - The Company's Joint Venture partner (Tudor Gold Corp) reported that they completed an extensive magnetotelluric geophysical survey and also completed a significant diamond drill program on the Company's 20% owned fully funded Treaty Creek property.
-Initial results were released on October 12th and 28th.
-Further results are pending. - Completed an exploration program on the Company's 100% owned Gold Hill property.
-This initial phase of the 2016 exploration program consists of locating all known workings, prospecting new areas of interest, geological mapping, and conducting extensive geochemical sampling in an effort to identify drill targets associated with the historic adits and the hanging wall and footwall contact areas that host the high grade gold.
-Results of assays from sample rock are pending. - Acquired four highly prospective properties all located in British Columbia, Canada.
+Results were released on September 13, 2016 and January 12, 2017. - The Company's Joint Venture partner (Tudor Gold Corp) reported that they completed an extensive magnetotelluric geophysical survey and also completed a significant diamond drill program on the Company's 20% owned fully funded Treaty Creek property.
+Initial results were released on October 12th and 28th, 2016.
+Further results were released on April 5, 2017. - Completed an exploration program on the Company's 100% owned Gold Hill property.
+This initial phase of the 2016 exploration program consists of locating all known workings, prospecting new areas of interest, geological mapping, and conducting extensive geochemical sampling in an effort to identify drill targets associated with the historic adits and the hanging wall and footwall contact areas that host the high grade gold. - Entered into four different property option agreements to acquire a 100% interest in each prospective property.
+All properties are located in British Columbia, Canada.
 (See news releases on September 14th and 15th.) - Acquired the historic Dunwell Mine Property and adjacent properties including the Silvershot property and the Bear River Property.
 The resulting claim block is located in the "Golden Triangle" near Stewart, British Columbia.